Fighting a DUI charge is never cheap, especially when you consider the cost of a good lawyer.

 However, this couldn’t be further from the truth.

-To be more specific, there are many costs associated with a DUI conviction which you should look out for, including:
+To be more specific, there are many costs associated with a DUI conviction which you should look out for, including, but not limited to:

 - Criminal Fines